Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

 The results of this simulation, together with the methodological details of the dataset construction, will be made available to the institutional ethics committee.
 This step is intended to ensure transparency, methodological rigor, and compliance with ethical standards regarding the synthesis and use of affective conversational data.

 For each test case (i.e., past conversation, actual user request, and actual LLM response), the LLM-as-judge model responses were automatically rated by a held-out evaluator model using three custom constructs.
 As target LLM judge, we followed best practice from the literature, and we employed the OpenAI GPT model series.
 However, since we do not want to share possibly sensitive data in the cloud through APIs, we adopted the open-source version of the OpenAI GPT model~\cite{agarwal2025gpt}, in its 20B version, deployed locally on our workstation.
+We adopted such a model as our LLM-as-a-Judge primarily for its local-first reproducibility and auditability: it can be deployed entirely on-premise (considering our hardware setting), and allows fully traceable evaluation runs without transmitting potentially sensitive conversational data to external cloud APIs.
+Moreover, recent evidence suggests that GPT-OSS models provide a competitive accuracy/memory trade-off for judging-style tasks, and that performance is not strictly monotonic with parameter count~\cite{bi2025gptossgood}.
+A potential concern is that the evaluator (20B) is smaller than some models being evaluated (e.g., \textit{deepseek-r1:32b}).
+However, in the LLM-as-a-Judge paradigm, the judge is not required to be universally ``more capable''; rather, it must apply a fixed rubric consistently to produce text under controlled prompting~\cite{zheng2023judging,zhu2023judgelm,li2024llmsasjudges,han2025judgesverdict}.
+In our pipeline, this risk is further reduced by strict output constraints, step-wise checks aligned with our three constructs, and by interpreting automated scores as supporting evidence for preliminary model selection rather than definitive ground truth.

-Regarding the scoring thresholds adopted in our LLM-as-a-judge pipeline, we set them at 0.8 for all metrics, requiring a high degree of compliance for a response to be considered acceptable.
+The scoring thresholds adopted in our LLM-as-a-judge pipeline were set at 0.8 for all the considered metrics, requiring a high degree of compliance for a response to be considered acceptable.